Gravity Falls: Books

+The Book of Bill: Alex Hirsch; Hyperion Avenue Books; July 23, 2024; ISBN 1368092209; Amazon and No. 1 New York Times Best-Seller.
+The first Gravity Falls book targeted at a mature audience.
+A Barnes & Noble exclusive edition featuring 16 extra pages and an autograph from Alex Hirsch was also released.

+The Art of Gravity Falls: Alex Hirsch & Rob Renzetti; Disney Press; September 15, 2026; ISBN 9781368119399; New York Times Best-Seller.
+A Barnes & Noble exclusive edition featuring a replica of the letter Dipper received at the end of Weirdmageddon 3: Take Back the Falls was also released.

 Video game

 A video game was created for the series, titled Gravity Falls: Legend of the Gnome Gemulets.
 The game was released exclusively on Nintendo 3DS on October 20, 2015.
 It was developed and published by Ubisoft and produced by Disney Interactive Studios.
 The game is a platformer and uses the same graphics as the series.

 Reception

 Critical reception

 Gravity Falls received critical acclaim, with praise directed at its writing, characters, voice acting, animation, humor, and multi-generational appeal.
 Both seasons of Gravity Falls hold a 100% approval rating on Rotten Tomatoes.

-On Rotten Tomatoes, season one has an average critic score of 7.40 out of 10 based on 12 reviews.
-Season two has an average critic score of 8.80 out of 10 based on 8 reviews.
+On Rotten Tomatoes, the first season has an average critic score of 7.40 out of 10 based on 12 reviews.
+The second and final season has an average critic score of 8.80 out of 10 based on 8 reviews.
 The website's critical consensus for season one reads: "Gravity Falls warm humor and bright performances elevate this children's cartoon to a show for all ages", while the website's critical consensus for season two reads: "Gravity Falls continues to blend old fashioned storytelling with a modern sense of humor to create a uniquely enjoyable viewing experience."

 Brian Lowry of Variety stated: "The show has a breezy quality that should play to kids, and tickle some twinges of nostalgia among their parents."
 Robert Lloyd of the Los Angeles Times referred to the program as "...gently twisted, with some Disneyfied action and heart-warming folded in".
 In his review, David Hinckley of New York Daily News called Gravity Falls "quirky and endearing", and offered praise for the character of Mabel Pines.
 Matt Blum, writing for Wired, favorably compared the show to Cartoon Network's Regular Show and Disney Channel's Phineas and Ferb, hailing Gravity Falls as "clever, strange, and somewhat poignant".
 Erik Kain of Forbes called Gravity Falls "the best thing on TV at the moment", saying "I don't care how old you are, if you're not watching Gravity Falls you're missing out on some of the cleverest, most enjoyable television you can find".
 Kayla Cobb of Decider called Gravity Falls "one of the most structurally smart shows ever created".
 Matt Fowler from IGN called Gravity Falls "a quirky and gently twisted heart-warmer for all ages.
 Smart, satirical, and sweet.
 Gravity Falls was a one-of-a-kind gem."